-(4) Subsection (3) applies regardless of whether the cause of action on which the proceeding is purportedly based arose before or after the day that subsection comes into force.
+(2) Subsection (1) applies whether the cause of action on which a proceeding is based arose before or after the day that subsection comes into force.

-(5) Any proceeding referred to in subsection (3) commenced before the day that subsection comes into force is deemed to have been dismissed, without costs, on that day.

-- (6) In this section, - "person" includes, but is not limited to, the Crown and its employees and agents, the Assembly and its members, employees, agents and officers, including the Chief Electoral Officer and the employees of the Office of the Chief Electoral Officer. - 3 Subsection 10 (4) of the Act is amended by striking out "subsection 4 (7)" and substituting "section 3.7". - 4 Subsection 114 (1) of the Act is repealed and the following substituted:
+- (3) Any proceeding referred to in subsection (1) commenced before the day that subsection comes into force is deemed to have been dismissed, without costs, on that day. - 3 Subsection 10 (4) of the Act is amended by striking out "subsection 4 (7)" and substituting "section 3.7". - 4 Subsection 114 (1) of the Act is repealed and the following substituted: